 For a less formal option, you could choose to have simply a sweetheart table, which only seats the bride and groom.

-2. Consider ages
+2. Consider ages when preparing your seating plan

 If there will be children in attendance, you will need to ensure they are seated with parents or guardians so they can be supervised.
 Very elderly relatives may not be best suited to sit next to groups of younger non-relatives, as the conversation may run thin.
 Mixing different guests is fine to create some interest and to allow both sides of the family to become acquainted, but make sure nobody feels left out.